 Cell Biology, Neuroscience

-Dr. De Camilli is also Eugene Higgins Professor of Cell Biology and Neurobiology at Yale School of Medicine; founding director of the Yale Program in Cellular Neuroscience, Neurodegeneration, and Repair (CNNR); and a member of the Kavli Institute for Neuroscience.
+Dr. De Camilli is also John Klingenstein Professor of Neuroscience and Cell Biology at Yale School of Medicine; founding director of the Yale Program in Cellular Neuroscience, Neurodegeneration, and Repair (CNNR); and a member of the Kavli Institute for Neuroscience.

 Pietro De Camilli studies mechanisms of the dynamics and traffic of cell membranes in physiology and disease, with an emphasis on the role of bilayer lipids, phosphoinositides in particular.
 Major focuses of his work are the membrane traffic reactions underlying neurotransmission and the impact of the dysfunction of these reactions on neurological and psychiatric conditions.